Mathpix/spectra-review-paper-competition/submissions/online-optimisation-for-cold-atom-experiments.md

 ### 2. Adam Optimisation

 Adam (adaptive moment estimation) [44] merges the advantages of two popular optimisation methods: (i) AdaGrad [45], which handles sparse gradients and (ii) RMSProp [46], which deals with non-stationary objectives and excels in online settings.
-The result is a computationally efficient and effective algorithm for gradientbased optimisation of noisy cost functions.
+The result is a computationally efficient and effective algorithm for gradient-based optimisation of noisy cost functions.
 Adam is well suited for solving problems with large amounts of data and/or parameters, and a wide range of non-convex problems quickly with comparatively fewer resources than other methods.
 As adaptive methods based on exponential moving averages (EMA), like RMSProp or Adam, are very popular methods for training deep neural networks, the reader is directed to [44], [32], and [47] for review.

 ## D. MLOO Performance